 Specific content of the SOQ must be identified in the RFQ, and should be developed using proven methods that will determine the true qualifications of the respondents.
-Evaluation criteria usually include: 1) technical criteria including the organization, structure, experience, and performance of the firm/team on similar projects and 2) financial criteria, including the financial qualifications and capacity of the firm/team and financial approach to the project.
+Evaluation criteria usually include: (1) technical criteria including the organization, structure, experience, and performance of the firm/team on similar projects; and (2) financial criteria, including the financial qualifications and capacity of the firm/team and financial approach to the project.

 The evaluation criteria contained in the RFQ focuses on specialized capabilities required for the project.
 Individual criteria are weighted according to their relative importance to the successful completion of the project.
 The actual criteria selected for use should be applicable to the project and the respondent's ability to perform the work.
-When setting the evaluation criteria the project goals should be considered and how the evaluation criteria will support those goals.
-With this in mind, it is also important to avoid criteria that are so restrictive that few, if any firms/teams can meet the minimum requirements.
+When setting the evaluation criteria, the project goals should be considered and how the evaluation criteria that are so restrictive that few, if any, firms/teams can meet the minimum requirements.
 Criteria that may be considered are:

-- Organization, structure, experience and performance of the firm/team - o Project team organization - o Key project team members - Minimum qualification requirements/experience for individual experience of team members - Staff/resource capacity and availability (project manager, design manager, construction superintendent, quality manager, etc.) - History of the proposed team working together - o Corporate experience with P3 projects - o Experience in similar types of work - o Past performance - o Experience in the execution of fast-track projects - Experience with formal partnering activities - o Scheduling and control systems to track and manage project - o Specialized design capability for the key project elements - o Specialized construction capability for the key project elements - o Experience with complex construction staging, traffic control, and site conditions - o Quality assurance organization - o Quality assurance approach - o Quality performance - o Specialized expertise that reduces risk and assures quality of work - Safety record - Approach and understanding of the project - Understanding of local environment - Financial qualifications and capacity of the firm/team - o Financial capacity - o Bonding record or proof of bonding ability - o Past performance on awarded contracts (completion, liquidated damages, quality, claims, fines, schedule) - History of performance (unsubstantiated claims, fines, suits, quality, accuracy, schedule) - o Legal and financial disclosures
+- Organization, structure, experience and performance of the firm/team - o Project team organization - o Key project team members - Minimum qualification requirements/experience for individual experience of team members - Staff/resource capacity and availability (project manager, design manager, construction superintendent, quality manager, etc.) - o History of the proposed team working together - o Corporate experience with P3 projects - Experience in similar types of work - o Past performance - o Experience in the execution of fast-track projects - Experience with formal partnering activities - Scheduling and control systems to track and manage project - o Specialized design capability for the key project elements - Specialized construction capability for the key project elements - o Experience with complex construction staging, traffic control, and site conditions - o Quality assurance organization - o Quality assurance approach - o Quality performance - Specialized expertise that reduces risk and assures quality of work - o Safety record - Approach and understanding of the project - o Understanding of local environment - Financial qualifications and capacity of the firm/team - o Financial capacity - Bonding record or proof of bonding ability - Past performance on awarded contracts (completion, liquidated damages, quality, claims, fines, schedule) - History of performance (unsubstantiated claims, fines, suits, quality, accuracy, schedule) - o Legal and financial disclosures

-To develop and maintain a level and uniform playing field the RFQ should rigidly define the SOQ submittal format.
-It should specify at a minimum: the maximum number of single-sided pages, font size and type, allowable paper size(s), and labeling and pagination requirements.
+To develop and maintain a level and uniform playing field, the RFQ should rigidly define the SOQ submittal format.
+It should specify at a minimum the maximum number of single-sided pages, font size and type, allowable paper size(s), and labeling and pagination requirements.